-Palliative care, or palliative medicine, is specialized medical care for people facing serious and chronic illness.
-It focuses on relief from symptoms, pain, and stress—whatever the diagnosis.
+Palliative care is specialized medical care focused on relief of the symptoms and stress of serious illness.
 The goal is to improve quality of life for both patient and family.

-Palliative care is provided by a team that includes physicians, nurses and other specialists who work together with a patient’s own doctor to provide an extra layer of support.
-It is appropriate at any age and any stage in a serious illness and can be provided along with curative treatment.
+Palliative care is provided by a specially-trained team that includes physicians, nurses and other specialists who work together with a patient’s other doctors to provide an extra layer of support.
+Palliative care is appropriate at any age and any stage in a serious illness, and it can be provided along with curative treatment.

 A Rapidly Growing Trend in Health Care

-This growth has occurred primarily in response to the increasing number of Americans living with serious and chronic illnesses and to the caregiving realities faced by their families.
-But palliative care has also been embraced for the simple reason it gives patients and families control and choice over their own care.
+This growth has occurred primarily in response to the increasing number of Americans living with serious and chronic illnesses, and to the caregiving realities faced by their families.
+But palliative care has also been embraced for the simple reason that it gives patients and families control and choice over their own care.
 The strong partnership of patient, family and the palliative care team ensures that treatment goals are established and coordinated and full communication is maintained in what is often a long, complex course of serious illness.
+Learn more by reading America’s Care of Serious Illness: A State-by-State Report Card and view the Growth Snapshot and policy section of capc.org.

 Research Shows People Want Palliative Care